Jbleezy/BO1-Reimagined/README.md

 #### P.E.S.
 * If a player has the P.E.S. suit on while taking a different piece of equipment, the player only loses their helmet when taking the equipment (keep the rest of the suit)
+* Fixed a bug where players were able to get no weapon in their hand by pressing the gas mask button repeatedly

 #### Semtex
 * Now cost 250 points to buy (previously costed 130 points after first buy)